 The Exhibition is a triumph of curating.
-Visitors are greeted by the sight of large vintage prints of the four artists themselves, accompanied by short biographies, and the exhibition of actual prints from the 1850s onwards is quite breathtaking.
+Visitors are greeted by the sight of large vintage prints of the four artists themselves, accompanied by short biographies.
+The exhibition of actual prints from the 1850s onwards, which follows, is quite breathtaking.

 We spent about two hours viewing and discussing the works and reading about their subjects and learning something of the history behind the taking of the photographs.
 However, what was sadly missing was any technical detail to help non-photographers and non-historians to understand how these works, combining both the science and the art of photography, were actually produced at that time.